About the Journal

 Organisms requires manuscripts submitted to meet international standards fo English language to be considered for pubblication.

-Note that sending your manuscript for language editing does not imply or guarantee thet it will be accepted for pubblication by Organisms journal.
-Editorial decisions on the scientific content of a manuscript are independent of whether it has received language editing or proofing by Dr. Karen Margaret McPherson, or other services.
+Note that sending your manuscript for language editing does not imply or guarantee thet the journal will accept it for publication.
+Editorial decisions on the scientific content of a manuscript are independent of whether it has received language editing or proofing.

 “He who loves practice without theory is like the sailor who boards ship without a rudder and compass and never knows where he is going”.